colindoyle0000/colindoyle-website/content/torts2023-material/slides/f26-midterm.md

 Negligence per se as a “short cut” – If we have a negligence per se case, do we not have to do the reasonable care analysis?

+From _Robinson v.
+D.C._, is the rule that you can’t rebut negligence per se unless you tried to follow the rule?

 —

 # Hand Formula (BPL)